nitram509/nitram-micro-font/README.md

 **This is a known issue.**
 I've tried a couple of times to use it, but without success yet.
-At least it doesnt crash, but the convered .TTF file is not showing anything.
+At least it doesn't crash, but the converted .TTF file is not showing anything.

 1. ```bdf2ttf nitram-micro-mono-cp1252.ttf nitram-micro-mono.ttf.ini nitram-micro-mono-cp1252.bdf```